 Check price: REI

-You’ll find that the trails and points of interest are not always obvious or well-marked throughout the desert, so I suggest bringing a physical map on your Utah trip; This Utah Recreation Map details public lands, backroads, national parks, and wildlife areas.
+You’ll find that the trails and points of interest are not always obvious or well-marked throughout the desert, so I suggest bringing a physical map on your Utah trip.
+This Utah Recreation Map details public lands, backroads, national parks, and wildlife areas.
 A good topo map is also smart to add to your Southern Utah packing list if you’ll be hiking, as it’s best not to solely rely on your phone or GPS device.
 If you’ll be doing a full Utah road trip and want more maps and information, I highly recommend Benchmark’s Utah Road & Recreation Atlas.

 If you’re interested in camping while you’re in Southern Utah, you won’t regret it.
 Sleeping outside under the stars is the best way to experience it to the fullest.
-So, you’ll need to add a sturdy 3-season tent to your Southern Utah packing list, like the REI Half Dome tent.
+So, you’ll need to add a sturdy 3-season tent to your Southern Utah packing list, like The North Face Eco Trail Tent.
 While this tent is a little heavy for backpacking, it’s an ideal car camping tent, being spacious, well-ventilated, and easy to set up.
 I like that it has two doors for easy access in and out and that there’s mesh up top for stargazing on clear weather nights with the fly off.
 Another feature is that the bottom part of the tent is solid, rather than being 100% mesh.
-This is helpful in the dusty Southern Utah desert, as the solid fabric will help keep out more dirt than mesh, if it gets windy.
+This is helpful in the dusty Southern Utah desert, as the solid fabric will help keep out more dirt than mesh if it gets windy.

 I hope this helps you dial in the gear you need for your Southern Utah packing list!
+Got any questions?
 Where are you most excited about visiting?
-Let us know in the comments below and if you have any questions I’ll get back to you soon.
+Let us know in the comments below.